charleslow/charleslow.github.io/notebook/src/llm/fine_tuning.md

 1. Avoids fitting an explicit, standalone reward model
 2. Avoids using reinforcement learning

 DPO starts off with the KL-constrained reward maximization objective from Equation (3) above.
-The first step is to show that the optimal policy for this objective is of the form:
+The first step is to show that the optimal policy for this objective is of the following form for an arbitrary reward model $r(x, y)$:

 $$
 % Equation (4)